ceph-mgr module(s) inaccessible after a reboot

 Hmm, I can't see much from that log -- it looks like it's from a single run of the mgr rather than spanning the reboots?

 If this is reproducible, then please could you set "debug mgr = 20" in the mgr's ceph.conf, and try to get a log that shows all three mgr lifetimes (before the reboot, after the reboot, after the restart) - thanks!

-#3 Updated by Boris Ranto about 2 years ago
+#3 Updated by Boris Ranto over 4 years ago